jesselawson/tasty/README.md

 ### 0.9.5

-* Fixes an issue caused by deserializing JSON response values into a `Table` from the `toml` crate.
-Responses from test runs now use `serde_json::Value` semantics.
+* Fixed an issue caused by deserializing JSON response values into a `Table` from the `toml` crate.
+Responses from test runs now use `serde_json::Value`.
+* Enforced declaration ordering of test runs.
+Previously, tests were running in alphabetical order according to the table key of the defined tests.
+Now they will run in the order in which they appear in the test files.
+* Made `url` a flag rather than a positional argument.

 ### 0.9.4